EECi/Cambridge-Estates-Building-Energy-Archive/docs/index.md

 A visual summary of the data set is available [here](https://EECi.github.io/Cambridge-Estates-Building-Energy-Archive/building_data_summary.html).

 A visualisation of the data availability in each building is available [here](https://EECi.github.io/Cambridge-Estates-Building-Energy-Archive/building_data_availability.html).

+An example plot of the energy usage data for building 40, created using the `view_building_data.py` script, is available [here](https://EECi.github.io/Cambridge-Estates-Building-Energy-Archive/example_building_data_40.html).